 The service providers have been given review authority by the State of Wisconsin, and are accountable for the data provided to the county and entered into the kcsmp database.

 For those POWTS owners who have pressurized systems (including mounds) both tanks, the septic tank and the dose tank, must be serviced.
 These servicing events provide an opportunity for the service provider to check to see if there appears to be any system malfunctions.

 It also provides the service provider an opportunity to service the effluent filter that serves all POWTS as of July 1, 2000.
 Some POWTS installed before July 1, 2000 also have effluent filters.

 The primary purpose for having the tank(s) serviced is to remove any accumulated solids that can no longer be digested by the microorganisms in the tank(s).
 By removing these solids (sludge) you will be able to allow your POWTS system last for a longer period of time.
 The solids, if left to accumulate for too long a period of time, can force solids out of the tank prematurely by reducing the length of time wastewater is retained in the tank.

 If this happens, the solids will flow out of the treatment tank, and either settle out in the POWTS pipes, or in the drainfield.
 This can and does eventually cause problems within the home or drainfield.

-If you have any questions regarding this program or issue you can contact Kenosha County through email, or through the Kenosha County Sanitary Maintenance Portal, or phone at 262-857-1895 / 262-605-6700.
+If you have any questions regarding this program or an issue, you can contact Kenosha County through email, via the Kenosha County Sanitary Maintenance Portal, or by phone at 262-857-1895 / 262-605-6700.